GaloisInc/saw-script/doc/manual/manual.md

 -> t) v` and replaces it with a transformed version of `t` in which all instances of `x` are replaced by `v`.

-The `unfolding` tactic works with "opaque constants".
-Each of these is a named subterm in a SAWCore term that can be treated as "folded", in which case it is just an opaque name (essentially an uninterpreted function), or "unfolded", in which case it looks just like any other subterm.
-The `unfolding` tactic unfolds any instances of opaque constants with the any of the given names.
+The `unfolding` tactic works like `unfold_term` but on the current goal.

-Using `unfolding` is mostly useful for proofs based entirely on rewriting, since default behavior for automated provers is to unfold all opaque constants before sending a goal to a prover.
-However, with Z3 and CVC4, it is possible to indicate that specific constants should be left folded (uninterpreted).
+Using `unfolding` is mostly valuable for proofs based entirely on rewriting, since default behavior for automated provers is to unfold everything before sending a goal to a prover.
+However, with Z3 and CVC4, it is possible to indicate that specific named subterms be represented as uninterpreted functions.

 ~~~~
 unint_cvc4 : [String] -> ProofScript SatResult